MLT-solutions/MLT-stock-idea-assistant/docs/INSTALLATION_GUIDE.md

 ---

 ## 2A. 🧰 Git Bash
-If never install Git before, Download Git
+If never install Git before
 Go to the official Git website:
 - 👉 [Download Git](https://git-scm.com/downloads)